losrobbos/coding-advanced-resources/README.md

 Don't get overwhelmed by this huge amount of topics.

-Each topic alone could keep one busy for weeks (like React TypeScript) up to months or even years (like Algorithms).
+Each topic alone could keep one busy for weeks (like React TypeScript) up to months or even years (like Algorithms or Game Development).

 So with that list you could extend your own self-study curriculum to several years.